ebsco/curriculum_builder/README.md

 1. Open the **conf/keys.php** file found in the conf directory.
 2. Set the **username** and **password** variables to whatever values you wish.
 This username and password is used only to log in to **manageaccess.php** and no where else.
 If possible, restrict access to manageaccess.php to a local IP address.
 3. Point your web browser to the **manageaccess.php** file.
 Log in with the username and password set in **conf/keys.php**.
 Here, you will need to create at least one Consumer Key/Secret combination.
 It can be any value you wish.
+4. Once created, click on *Configure / Admin* in the row for that key/secret combination.
+This will launch the admin panel for that key/secret pair.
+5. Fill in all the options, and for EBSCO User ID, Password and Profile ID, use the values you received from EBSCO or that you created yourself from the **Environment Requirements** above.

   * *If you wish to have multiple institutions connect to your tool, it is advisable to create a separate Consumer Key/Secret combination for each one.*

 ## Upgrading an existing Curriculum Builder installation without GitHub